HazardJ/commonlaw_accord_code/spec.md

 For someone who is not familiar with functional programming, read the next paragraph.
 For those who are, feel free to skip to the next header (Data Structures).
 The pseudocode syntax isn't exactly Haskell, but its close enough that you should be able to make sense of it (its taken from pyret, the **functional language** taught in CS19 at Brown).

 A quick introduction to the syntax used below: I wrote the pseudocode in a functional manner using recursion.
 I assumed no mutable values (any mutation is assumed to be a function that takes in the original structure and outputs the new one).
-The central construct of the language is the 'cases' block (similar to guards / pattern matching in Haskell).
+The main syntax that may be confusing is the cases block (similar to guards / pattern matching in Haskell).
 The cases block can be seen as a special type of if statement, except it often depends solely on the structure of the data.
 The program matches the first 'pattern' it can find, and then executes that block.

 For example, imagine counting items in a list.
 The list can be either empty (a pattern, 'mt') or still have values (also a pattern, here referred to as cons(head, rest)).
 If it still has values left, return 1 + the same function called on the rest of the list.
 If not, then you return the current counter.
 In the imperative approach, the list structure does not help you solve the problem, so we must define the solution in the method, whereas in the functional approach, the solution falls nicely out of the structure of the data.